-Sarah Schlotter assists the Electrical & Computer Technologies Group in patent prosecution.
-Sarah regularly supports clients in areas including quantum computing and telecommunication, low-temperature physics, medical devices, semiconductors, and microelectromechanical systems (MEMS), including both microfabrication techniques and MEMS devices including accelerometers, resonators, gyroscopes, isolators, and other radiofrequency (RF) devices.
+Sarah Schlotter focuses her practice on patent prosecution across a range of technology.
+Sarah regularly supports clients in areas including quantum computing and telecommunication, low-temperature physics, medical devices, microelectromechanical systems (MEMS), including both microfabrication techniques and MEMS devices, and integrated photonics.
+Sarah also has experience supporting clients in areas of machine learning and artificial intelligence and bioinformatics.

 Prior to joining Wolf Greenfield, Sarah completed her PhD in Applied Physics at Harvard University.
 She was jointly advised by Professor Amir Yacoby in the Department of Physics at Harvard University and Professor Geoffrey Beach in the Department of Materials Science and Engineering at MIT.
 Her research focused on the engineering of magnetic thin films for low power data storage applications and nitrogen-vacancy center magnetometry.